phpires/bookbot/README.md

 ```

 If you wanna try a different book, check on this [awesome website.](https://www.gutenberg.org)
-Just download de ebook, add on new directory on your machine and execute passing the filepath as argument.
+Just download the ebook, add it to a new directory on your machine and execute passing the filepath as argument.

 Have fun!